unbearables/graylog-plugin-jira/README.md

 * Clone this repository.
 * Run `mvn package` to build a JAR file.
-* Optional: Run `mvn jdeb:jdeb` and `mvn rpm:rpm` to create a DEB and RPM package respectively.
 * Copy generated JAR file in target directory to your Graylog plugin directory.
 * Restart the Graylog.